mspnp/go-batcher/README.md

 - __Pause__: When your datastore is getting too much pressure (throwing timeouts or too-many-requests), you can pause the Batcher for a short period of time to give it some time to catch-up.

+## Simple Explanation

+1. A Batcher is created for a datastore.
+It may be assigned a rate limiter.

+1. A user creates a Watcher, then enqueues Operations into the Batcher.

+1. In the Batcher processing loop, the CapacityInterval asks for capacity from the rate limiter to process the Operations.

+1. In the Batcher processing loop, the FlushInterval organizes Operations into batches and raises them back to the Watchers.

+1. The user performs the queries as batches are raised.

 ## Usage

 This code sample shows the general usage...